Fastest journey7hr 35m

 It is very easy to travel by train from Paris to St Moritz.
-Trains generally leave Paris every two hours (with a choice of six departures on weekdays and five at weekends).
 The journey normally requires two changes of train, one in Zurich and the other in Chur.

 In the first half of the journey, the accent is on speed as the TGV Lyria from Paris dashes across eastern France to the Swiss border.
 Once in Switzerland, the pace slows.
 The last two hours of the journey, on a Rhaetian Railway train from Chur to St Moritz, are a sheer delight as the train follows one of Europe’s finest mountain railways.